TanishModh/moodify-app/README.md

 <h2 id="-overview">🎵 Overview</h2>

-Moodify provides personalized music recommendations based on users' emotional states detected through text, speech, and facial expressions.
+MoodifyMe provides personalized music recommendations based on users' emotional states detected through text, speech, and facial expressions.
 It interacts with a Django-based backend, AI/ML models for emotion detection, and utilizes data analytics for visual insights into emotion trends and model performance.

 <h2 id="-live-frontend-demo">🌐 Live Deployment</h2>

-The Moodify app is currently live and deployed on Vercel.
-You can access the live app using the following link: [Moodify](https://moodify-app.vercel.app).
+The MoodifyMe app is currently live and deployed on Vercel.
+You can access the live app using the following link: [MoodifyMe](https://moodify-app.vercel.app).

-Feel free to also visit the backend at [Moodify Backend API](https://moodify-emotion-music-app.onrender.com/).
+Feel free to also visit the backend at [MoodifyMe Backend API](https://moodify-emotion-music-app.onrender.com/).

 For your information, the front-end's production (deployment) branch is `frontend-deployment/production`, and the backend's production (deployment) branch is `main-deployment-branch/production`.

-> **Disclaimer:** The backend of Moodify is currently hosted with the **Free Tier** of Render, so it may take a few seconds to load initially.
+> **Disclaimer:** The backend of MoodifyMe is currently hosted with the **Free Tier** of Render, so it may take a few seconds to load initially.
 Additionally, it may spin down after a period of inactivity or high traffic, so please be patient if the backend takes a few seconds to respond.

 > **Additional Note**: The amount of memory allocated by Render is only **512MB with 0.1 CPU**, so the backend may run out of memory if there are too many requests at once, which may cause the server to restart. **Also**, the facial and speech emotion detection models may also **cause the server to crash** due to memory constraints and the heavy processing required by AI applications, so please be patient if the server crashes and restarts.
 I'd also recommend that you clone the repository and replace the URLs with your own local backend server for a more stable experience.